-Any student arriving after the official class start time will not be permitted to enter the classroom until the break, and will be marked absent for the portion of the class missed.
+Students are expected to arrive to class on time.
+If they arrive within the first 15 minutes of class, they may enter class with a late pass from administration.
+If they arrive after that time, they will not be allowed in class and will be marked absent for the portion of the class missed.
 Any student leaving school during class or during a break (and not returning) likewise will be marked absent.
-Any student returning late from a break will not be permitted to enter the classroom and will be marked absent for the portion of the class period missed.
+Any student returning late from a break will not be permitted to enter the classroom and will be marked absent for that class.